octopusengine/bc-core-module/README.md

 * Clean install of 64-bit (or 32-bit) Ubuntu 16.04 LTS

+NOTE: We know it works on macOS and Windows too but description is coming later...

 ## Steps to install the toolchain

 This section will guide you through GCC ARM Embedded toolchain installation on your host system.